 These one-year programs (16 and 19 credits respectively) provide advanced, specialized training and post-doctoral hours/training that students may apply toward licensure in psychology (check with individual states for specific requirements) and/or toward subsequent board certification by the American Board of Professional Psychology.APPLY ONLINE

-The program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
+The programs utilize a rolling admissions policy, so applications will be considered throughout the year as they are received.
 Students will be accepted into the program until the desired class size is achieved, therefore it is recommended for candidates to submit applications early.
 Classes begin in the fall term (early August start).

 The Admissions Committee screens the applications, invites some applicants for an interview, and evaluates the applicants and selects the new students.
 Following the completion of the admissions process, each applicant is notified of the Admission Committee's decision in writing, including any conditions that must be satisfied prior to or following enrollment.